lukemunsch/chichen-itza/README.md

 full advantage of the inspect and developer tools on chrome browser to help indentify and bereak down any errors and issues i have found.
 It has been instrumental in helping me arrange and structure the site.
-Though there are still some errors that i cannot fix, the code i have written has been validated as such, (Results in green line towards bottom of each image)
+Though there are still some errors that i cannot fix, the code i have written has been validated as such, (Results in green line towards bottom of each image).

+I have also tested it on multiple devices and gave it to some users to view and feedback.
+They have pointed out some sections that have been an issue but have now been resolved thanks to their comments.

 ### HTML